-K-8 Overview
+K-8 I CAN!
+Overview

-CSCS has a clearly defined, synthesized list of academic standards (Key Skills/ICANs) for each core content area in grades K-12.
-For K-8, Key Skills/ICANs checklists and report cards were created to simplify progress tracking.
-These Key Skills were developed by department members using the Common Core State Standards and align with the student learner outcomes.
+VSCS has a clearly defined, synthesized list of academic standards (Key Skills/ICANs) for each core content area in grades K-12.
+For K-8, Key Skills (called "I CAN" standards) checklists and report cards were created to simplify progress tracking.
+These I CANs were developed by department members using the Common Core State Standards and align with the student learner outcomes.

 Considering student population, shifts in pedagogy, and trends in education helps ensure that all students meet rigorous and relevant requirements.
-Key Skills/ICANs are used as a reference to guide the process.
+I CANs are used as a reference to guide the process.
 An online course management system has been developed to support students at home as well as those in academies.
 Readiness ability is determined through pre-assessment and student interest surveys to see what subject matter sparks students' interests.
 If a student is performing above grade level, their program is accelerated or enrichment is provided by the school, depending upon their abilities and interests.
 Online tools are used to pre-assess students and customize learning to the level that each student needs.
-Math online tools include ST Math, Ten Marks, and ALEKS.
+Math online tools may include ST Math, Ten Marks, and ALEKS.
 Online literacy tools included RAZ kids, Discovery Education, Reading A-Z, Brain Pop, Lexia, and Reading Plus.

-Students are given an I CAN!
-(Key Skills) checklist with these standards, and they keep track of their own mastery through a variety of resources, including the website and our course management systems, Moodle and Canvas.
+Students are given an I CAN checklist with these standards, and they keep track of their own mastery through a variety of resources, including the website and our course management system, Canvas.
 Common assessments created by each academic department are used by the student to self-assess his/her mastery of Key Skills.
-Once the student determines that he/she is ready for it, the Mastery Quiz for the I CAN (Key Skills) standard is administered through OARS/INSPECT to track student mastery.
+Once the student determines that he/she is ready for it, the Mastery Quiz for the I CAN standard is administered through Illuminate to track student mastery.